Florida vs. Kentucky: How to watch, betting lines, game notes

 Availability report

-Florida’s Thomas Haugh is listed as probable on the availability report, while Kentucky’s Jayden Quaintance, Jaland Lowe and Kam Williams are out.
+Florida has no players on the availability report, while Kentucky’s Jayden Quaintance and Jaland Lowe are out.

 Florida Gators projected starters